MassMesh/governance/ncl.md

 power necessary to achieve intended service levels.
 - Coordination and cooperation should be used, whenever possible, to avoid interference and minimize spectral pollution.

-Security and Liability
+### Security and Liability
 - Network participants are responsible for the security of their own systems.
 - Participants should assume that all information transiting the free network is visible to others, and encrypt their communications accordingly.
 - Private networks can be connected to the open network and use firewalls to regulate access and traffic between those networks.
 Those private networks are not under the terms and conditions of this License, and their owners are responsible for their own security.
-- The free network is not responsible for any damage caused to or by participants in the network.
+- The neighborhood network(s) and Mass Mesh are not responsible for any damage caused to or by participants in the network.
-- The free network disclaims all liability for the behavior of its participants.
+- The neighborhood network(s) and Mass Mesh disclaim all liability for the behavior of its participants.

 ## Conditions
 - Adoption of this License can be expressed by individuals or organizations and implies the